End-to-End Jet Classification of Boosted Top Quarks with the CMS Open Data: CMS Detector, Images, and Network Training

 \section{CMS Detector, Images, and Network Training}

 CMS is a multi-purpose detector composed of several cylindrical subdetector layers, with both barrel and endcap sections, encasing a primary interaction point.
 It features a large $B=3.8$ T solenoid magnet to bend the trajectories of charged particles that aid in $\pT$ measurement \cite{tdr-magnet}.
-At the innermost layers, close to the beamline, there is a silicon tracker used to reconstruct the trajectory of charged particles and find their interaction vertices.
+At the innermost layers there is a silicon tracker used to reconstruct the trajectory of charged particles and find their interaction vertices.
 The tracker can be divided in two parts the silicon pixel detector and silicon strip detector \cite{tdr-tracker}.
-The first silicon pixel detector is the inner most part and composed of three layers in the barrel region (BPIX) and three disks in the endcap region (FPIX).
-Each layer is composed of pixel sensors that provide a very precise position of the passage of a charged particle.
+The silicon pixel detector is the inner most part and, for the data taking years used in this study, composed of three layers in the barrel region (BPIX) and three disks in the endcap region (FPIX).
+Each layer is composed of pixel sensors that provide a precise position of the passage of a charged particle.
 The pixel detector provides crucial information for vertexing and track seeding.
-The outer part of the tracking system is composed of several layers of silicon strip.
-These provide a precise position in the $\phi$ coordinate, but not in the $\eta$ coordinate.
-This is followed by the electromagnetic calorimeter (ECAL), made of lead-tungstate crystals, to measure the energy of electromagnetically interacting particles, then the hardonic calorimeter (HCAL), made of brass towers, to measure the energy of hadrons \cite{tdr-ecal, tdr-hcal}.
+The outer part of the tracking system is composed of several layers of silicon strip sensors.
+This is followed by the electromagnetic calorimeter (ECAL) to measure the energy of electromagnetically interacting particles, then the hardonic calorimeter (HCAL) to measure the energy of hadrons \cite{tdr-ecal, tdr-hcal}.
 These are surrounded by the solenoid magnet which is finally encased by the muon chambers to detect the passage of muons \cite{tdr-muon}.